transduce/transduce/README.md

 #####  math.max(f?)
 Steps the maximum value on the result of the transformation. if `f` is provided, it is called with each item and the return value is used to compare values.
 Otherwise, the items are compared as numbers

-#### Push
-Normally transducers are used with pull streams: reduce "pulls" values out of an array, iterator, etc.  This library adds basic support for using transducers with push streams.
-See [transduce-stream][2] for using transducers with Node.js streams, or the [underscore-transducer][6] [demo][7] for an example of using transducers as event listeners.

-##### push.tap(interceptor)
-Transducer that invokes interceptor with each result and input, and then passes through input.
-The primary purpose of this method is to "tap into" a method chain, in order to perform operations on intermediate results within the chain.
-Executes interceptor with current result and input.

-##### push.asCallback(t, init?)
-Creates a callback that starts a transducer process and accepts parameter as a new item in the process.
-Each item advances the state of the transducer.
-If the transducer exhausts due to early termination, all subsequent calls to the callback will no-op and return the computed result.
-If the callback is called with no argument, the transducer terminates, and all subsequent calls will no-op and return the computed result.
-The callback returns undefined until completion.
-Once completed, the result is always returned.

-Like `into`, chooses transformer, `xf`, based on the type of `init` using `transformer`.
-If `init` is not defined, maintains last value and does not buffer results.
-This can be used with `tap` or other methods to process items incrementally instead of waiting and buffering results.

-##### push.asyncCallback(t, continuation?, init?)
-Creates an async callback that starts a transducer process and accepts parameter `cb(err, item)` as a new item in the process.
-The returned callback and the optional continuation follow Node.js conventions with  `fn(err, item)`.
-Each item advances the state  of the transducer, if the continuation is provided, it will be called on completion or error.
-An error will terminate the transducer and be propagated to the continuation.

-If the transducer exhausts due to early termination, any further call will be a no-op.
-If the callback is called with no item, it will terminate the transducer process.

-Like `into`, chooses transformer, `xf`, based on the type of `init` using `transformer`.
-If `init` is not defined, maintains last value and does not buffer results.
-This can be used with `tap` or other methods to process items incrementally instead of waiting and buffering results.

 #### String
 Transduce over sequences of strings.
 Particularly useful with [transduce-stream][2].